NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 St. Peter's Basilica and square

-Costs: entrance to St. Peter’s Basilica is free.
+Cost: the entrance to St. Peter's Basilica is free.
 Would you also like to climb the dome?
-You do need a ticket for this.
-This will cost €5.
+You will need a ticket for this.
+This costs €5,-.

 Rome - Sint Pietersbasiliek